Taken December 3rd, 2017

 Around the corner, Foxy’s is going strong.
 They have a link to donation with the Jost Van Dyke Preservation Society.
 We had an excelling dinner with wonderful service, and fun times with Foxy himself who is in great spirits.
 Starlight is currently open for a special Caribbean Christmas followed by a truly special year at Foxy’s infamous New Years party (this year a simple Toga Theme).

 Dec 3 2017

 Sandy Spit is still with us and Manchioneel Bay is stunning secluded beauty.
 We spent our first night in the BVI here and it remains one of the truly most beautiful places in existence anywhere.
 B-Line Bar is making great strides to reopen, and Justine of Foxy’s tells me that a full restoration of Taboo is starting soon.

-Pirates Bight leads the way on Norman Island with a fantastic menu and daytime hours.
+Pirates Bight leads the way on Norman Island with a fantastic menu and daytime hours (with one dinner seating at 6pm).
 The staff of one of the BVI’s favorite restaurants worked hard and has opened for us.
 Pirates Bight is in exceptionally good shape.
 Norman Island, as always, has some of the best snorkeling in the BVI with both the Caves and Indians in reach.
 The harbor waters of the Bight are exceptional for a day of relaxing and playing.
 The Willy T will be coming back soon with a new boat.

 Starlight will be in Norman Island next week with a full report.

 By Pirate’s Bight